ItzelZarate/itzelzarate.github.io/index.md

 ---

-Hi, I’m Itzel, and I’m originally from Mexico.
+Hi, I’m Itzel Zarate, and I’m originally from Mexico.
 A little while ago, I decided to embark on the adventure of getting a Master's degree in Germany.
 I wanted to learn more about German culture and gain a new perspective on life.

 I recently graduated with a Master's degree in Information and Communication Technology at FAU Erlangen.
 During my studies, I had the opportunity to work with amazing teams and experts in the field of data science, where I developed AI-based solutions for various projects in the automotive and financial sectors.